TenebrisNoctua/ClassPP/docs/tutorials/advanced/types.md

 ### Type.type

 `Type.type` will return the true type of the given object.
-It behaves the same as the built-in luau `type` function, but with additional support for `class`es and `object`s.
+It behaves the same as the built-in Luau `type` function, but with additional support for `class`es and `object`s.
 For example, if the provided object is a `class`, it will return a string called "Class".
-This is due to the `class` object belonging to the base [`Class`](../api-reference/dataTypes/class.md) type.
+This is due to the `class` object belonging to the base [`Class`](../../api-reference/data-types/class.md) type.

 The same applies to `object`s, where if the provided object is an `object`, it will return a string called "Object".
-This is due to the `object` belonging to the base [`Object`](../api-reference/dataTypes/object.md) type.
+This is due to the `object` belonging to the base [`Object`](../../api-reference/data-types/object.md) type.

 ### Type.typeof